General Counsel · Corporate Secretary · Board Advisor

 03

-Assemble the right team around the problem.
+Orchestrate the right team around the problem.

 Complex situations require multiple disciplines: legal, regulatory, financial, governance.
 The value isn't in the individual specialists — it's in briefing them precisely, managing their competing incentives, and translating their outputs into decisions you can act on.